-Martin von Creveld, "The Great Illusion: Women in the Military," The Journal of International Studies, Vol. 29, No. 02 (2000), pp. 429-442.
+Martin von Creveld, "The Great Illusion: Women in the Military, The Journal of International Studies, Vol. 29, No. 02 (2000), pp. 429-442.
 Von Creveld is not a big fan of women in combat, nor even in the military, and he minces no words about his views.
 Using the example of the Israeli Defense Force and other combat formations, he makes a strong case against the use of women in war.
 Agree or disagree, he is one of the military historians who commands a broad audience on this highly freighted subject, so his arguments need to be considered.
 And he has observed women in action in a number of important contexts.

-------, Men, Women and War (London: Cassell, 2001).
+At the same time, his knowledge of women warriors throughout history is scant indeed. ------, Men, Women and War (London: Cassell, 2001).
 The most holistic anti-women in war volume I have come across and it marshals effectively the many arguments against women in war.
 But, and this is strange and disturbing, he seems never to have read ANY of the books and articles used in this class, undercutting many of his arguments.
-Strange, for although he wants to save women from "The Maw of Mars," he doesn't allow them the right to choose their destiny.
+Strange for although he wants to save women from "The Maw of Mars," he doesn't allow them the right to choose their destiny.
+And seems to know little about the cultures in which they have played a military role.